-In case you haven't noticed, cocktails are improving.
+In case you haven’t noticed, cocktails are improving.
 Slowly but surely, a wind of change is sweeping across the world.
 The exchange of information is happening at a record pace, and ironically, for cocktail enthusiasts that often means a return to the way things were done a century ago.
 Lost ingredients are being rediscovered and measured precision is replacing speed and quantity.
 Bars are beginning to cater to those of us with a discerning palate and even old-school bartenders are trying to figure out what this mixology craze is all about.
-It's one of the reasons I decided to create Summit Sips.
+It’s one of the reasons we decided to create Summit Sips.

-Okay, I know what you are thinking: "really, Randy?
+Okay, we know what you are thinking: “really?
 You are telling me the best drinks are at home?
-I thought this was going to be a list of cool bars?"
-We'll get to the cool bars, but let's be honest.
+I thought this was going to be a list of cool bars?”
+We’ll get to the cool bars, but let’s be honest.
 Anything you try in a bar can be made at home.
-It's also cheaper, and you can make adjustments, experimenting with other ingredients that you own.
-Besides, you don't have to get all dressed up to go out.
-Of course, buying unusual bottles of booze can add up, and you will have to clean your own glassware—and do all of the work yourself—but my point is that it's totally worth it!
+It’s also cheaper, and you can make adjustments, experimenting with other ingredients that you own.
+Besides, you don’t have to get all dressed up to go out.
+Of course, buying unusual bottles of booze can add up, and you will have to clean your own glassware—and do all of the work yourself—but the point is that it’s totally worth it!
 Why not take advantage of the flexibility your home offers?
-There's absolutely no reason you can't make great cocktails!
+There’s absolutely no reason you can’t make great cocktails!
 It can be a little daunting at first.
 Where do you start?
-I recommend starting simple.
+We recommend starting simple.
 Pick a drink you enjoyed somewhere and do a little research (or send me a question about it).
 Then, go out and buy only what you need to make that drink.
 Do some tests and enjoy yourself.
-Once you've mastered it, move on to another recipe.
+Once you’ve mastered it, move on to another recipe.
 This process lessens the impact to your budget while it allows you to build your inventory of ingredients.
 Nothing tastes better than your own achievements.

 - The Bradstreet Crafthouse

 If you are going to have the perfect cocktail, Bradstreet is probably the best spot in the Metro to get it.
 Setup by Alchemy Consulting for the Graves 601 Hotel, Toby Maloney has created a sort of reincarnation of The Violet Hour, his amazing Chicago speakeasy, only this time inspired by our local history.
-The expert staff is highly trained in all aspects of mixology and can often help you decide what to try whether it's something on the menu or from their own experimentation.
+The expert staff is highly trained in all aspects of mixology and can often help you decide what to try whether it’s something on the menu or from their own experimentation.
 Bradstreet makes their own bitters which are applied with eyedroppers.
-With five kinds of ice, recipes by the drop, and a bewildering assortment of spirits and liqueurs, I have not had a bad drink at this place.
+With five kinds of ice, recipes by the drop, and a bewildering assortment of spirits and liqueurs, we have not had a bad drink at this place.